Pavs1605/SpringEmpDeptDemo/workforce/README.md

 # Employee & Department Management App
 This is a simple Spring Boot application with a React frontend that manages employees and departments.
-The main design rule is that one department can have multiple employees.

 ## TECHSTACK
 * Java Spring boot